PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Dataset Design and Description

-\textbf{Ethical Considerations.} The only possible sensitive information is the identifier of the object-of-interest (\ie, the city name in CT and the POI id in SG).
+\textbf{Ethical Considerations.} The only possible sensitive information is the identifier of the object-of-interest (\eg, the POI id in SG).
 To remove this, we randomly assigned object-of-interest index $U_m$ starting from 1 to $M$.
-Since the original data source of each sub-set is an aggregate statistics with no personal identifiable information, no private information can be decoded from the generated \name\ dataset.
+Given that the original data source for each subset is aggregate statistics with no personally identifiable information, the generated \name\ dataset does not contain any private information that can be deciphered.